learn-js/learnjs-02-2d-games/chapters/05-intro-to-coquette.md

 > “If the main game object or a game entity has an `update()` function, it will get called on each tick.
 If the main game object or a game entity has a `draw()` function, it will get called on each tick.”

 ## Make a game!
-Coquette is an awesome choice for simple 2d games – it would be well-suited to the upcoming Ludum Dare competition.
+Coquette is an awesome choice for simple 2d games – it is well-suited to the use in [Ludum Dare](http://ludumdare.com/compo/) and other game jams.

-Take a look at the demos in the Coquette Github repo, and dig around in my BlockSnot game for ideas.
+Take a look at [the demos in the Coquette Github repo](https://github.com/maryrosecook/coquette/tree/master/demos), and [dig around in my BlockSnot game](https://github.com/sethvincent/BlockSnot) for ideas.